jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

 ## A CA's beliefs

-* What's imagined, analyzed, partitioned and categorized by the CA
+* What's imagined, derived, partitioned and categorized by the CA
   * from its perceptions
     * unrefuted predictions + prediction errors about the beliefs of CAs in its immediate umwelt
 * Beliefs are available to other CA's as *synthetic or latent* and thus *novel* perceptions
 * Beliefs are abduced predicates
   * needed to formulate a causal theory (latent)
-  * needed to label significant perceptual trends (synthetic)
+  * or needed to label significant perceptual trends (synthetic)
 * Beliefs have associated normativity (pleasant vs unpleasant vs indifferent beliefs)
 * "Thin now" vs. "thick now" beliefs
   * Thin now beliefs
     * Unobserved but imagined/abduced properties/relations/objects to (causally) make sense of observations - the thin now -
   * Thick now beliefs
-  * Synthetic. induced from, and thus supported by, perceptual trends - the thick now -
+  * Synthetic, induced from, and thus supported by, perceptual trends - the thick now -

 ### Perceptual trends support synthetic beliefs